Metrics

 # my_connector/metrics.py

-from inorbit_edge.metrics import get_meter
+from inorbit_connector.metrics import get_connector_meter

-api_requests = meter.create_counter(
+mission_failures = meter.create_counter(

 )

-api_errors = meter.create_counter(
+command_executions = meter.create_counter(

 )

-Step 2 — Instrument calls
+Step 2 — Instrument call sites

-Two patterns; pick whichever fits the call site:
+Two patterns; pick whichever fits the site:

-Decorator (counts every call to a method)
+Decorator (counts every call to a method, regardless of outcome)

 from inorbit_edge.metrics import with_counter_metric, attrs_from_self

-class DeviceAPI:
+class MissionExecutor:

 def __init__(self, robot_id):